Academics

 Preceptorship Program

 Preceptees intern for a minimum 9-month period, participate in a variety of roles that provide a better understanding of the scope of professional practice, and are paid normal wages.
-Current firms include Johnston Marklee in L.A., Diller, Scofidio + Renfro, SHoP, Thomas Phifer & Partners in N.Y., and Renzo Piano Building Workshop in Paris, among others.
+Current firms include Johnston Marklee in LA, Diller, Scofidio + Renfro, SHoP, Thomas Phifer & Partners in NY, and Renzo Piano Building Workshop in Paris, among others.

 Rice Architecture Paris